albeva/abc-swift/Context.md

 -   Development will proceed one step at a time.
 -   Code will only be written upon explicit request.
 -   The assistant will provide critical feedback to ensure solutions remain simple and aligned with the project's core principles.

+## Design Decisions

+- **Lexer State:** The Lexer will be kept stateless.
+It is responsible only for converting character sequences into tokens.
+It will emit an `eos` (end-of-statement) token for every newline encountered.
+The Parser will be responsible for handling any extraneous `eos` tokens (e.g., from empty lines), thus maintaining a clear separation of concerns.